AmbroseT/getdataProject/Code Book.md

 time domain signals (identified with the leading 't' in the name of the variable),
 from the Galaxy SII embedded accelerometer, measuring Body acceleration on the x-axis

+The mean value was recorded.

 ```
 ```
 tBodyAcc.mean.Y

+time domain signals (identified with the leading 't' in the name of the variable),
+from the Galaxy SII embedded accelerometer, measuring Body acceleration on the y-axis

+The mean value was recorded.

 ```
 ```
 tBodyAcc.mean.Z

+time domain signals (identified with the leading 't' in the name of the variable),
+from the Galaxy SII embedded accelerometer, measuring Body acceleration on the z-axis

+The mean value was recorded.

 ```
 ```